Header image courtesy of Treehouse (Deliveroo)

 Fresca, 54A Hollywood Road, Central | (+852) 2770 2282

-LN Fortunate Coffee is both an artisanal coffee shop and a no-frills vegan restaurant.
-It’s a relaxing space to spend an afternoon grazing in, with its floor to ceiling windows and quiet location in Sai Ying Pun.
+LN Coffee is both an artisanal coffee shop and a no-frills vegan restaurant.
+With its floor-to-ceiling windows and quiet location in Sai Ying Pun, it’s a relaxing space to spend an afternoon grazing in.
 The coffee here is, of course, spectacular and sometimes sourced from the owner’s travels.
-There are some innovative dishes here that you won’t find in any other vegan restaurant, such as Hong Kong-style egg waffles, and comfort food like curry rice and udon soup.
-The classic all day breakfast is definitely the must-try, though, and cures a hangover just as well as its carnivorous counterpart does.
+There are some innovative dishes here that you won’t find in any other vegan restaurant, such as the Vegan Sausage Hot Dog ($128) and comfort food like Udon in Tomato Soup ($128).
+The classic All-day Breakfast ($168) is definitely the must-try and cures a hangover just as well as its carnivorous counterpart does.

-MANA! is one of the plant-based fast food pioneers in the city and has really helped to build a community around plant-based eating as well as promoting physical and spiritual wellness and togetherness.
-MANA!’s 3 locations all operate with zero-food-waste and offer free water for all.
+MANA! is one of the first plant-based fast food pioneers in Hong Kong and has really helped to build a community around plant-based eating as well as promoting physical and spiritual wellness.
+Their locations all operate with zero-waste policies in mind and offer free water for all.
 All of the packaging is compostable and biodegradable as well, so do your part in reducing waste with their helpfully labelled recycling points.
-We especially love their vegan breakfast menu (available at the Star Street location) featuring MANA!’s take on avo toast that you can chase down with one of their vegan coffees.
+We especially love their vegan breakfast menu (available at the Starstreet Precinct location), featuring an original take on avo toast that you can chase down with one of their vegan coffees.

 Sweetpea Café, G/F, 4 Shin Hing Street, Central | (+852) 3689 7269